itowlson/spin/docs/content/sips/draft-000-templates.md

 ## Goals

 * Convenient, forgiving user experience for consumers
+* Support consumers to incrementally build application after initial creation
 * Foundation for delivery via IDE
 * Minimise what authors need to know

+## Terminology

+So we don't overuse the word 'user.'

+* **Consumer:** Someone attempting to generate or update a Spin application using the template system.
+* **Author:** Someone creating or maintaining a template.

 ## Should we have a template system at all?